UNESCO Dedicates 2023 Intl Day Of Education To Afghan Girls, Women - UrduPoint

 This followed an earlier directive prohibiting girls from attending secondary school, issued mere months after the fundamentalist group, who ruled in the late 1990s up to 2001, regained power in August 2021, sweeping back into the capital, Kabul.

-As a result, Afghanistan is the only country in the world where women and girls access to education has been suspended.
+As a result, Afghanistan is the only country in the world where women's and girls' access to education has been suspended.

 "The country risks a lost generation as educated women are essential for its development," UNESCO said earlier this week.